 Travel Log: Marrakech Medina Tour + Jardin Majorelle, Morocco

 You may have seen via Instagram that I recently spent two weeks in northern Africa including about a week in Morocco, with that time split between Marrakech and Casablanca.
 Morocco has been on my bucket list for a while, and while late August is not considered the best time to visit due to high (sometimes extreme) temperatures that timing ended up working out the best for my husband and my work schedules.
 For that reason, we decided to brave the heat, not delay a visit any longer, and just go experience our first taste of the amazing blend of Arab, Berber, and French culture, food, history, and architecture.
 The heat ended up not being as bad as I expected--mornings and evenings were comfortable and mid day hovered just under 100 degrees F (37-38 degrees C) compared to the week prior to our visit which was 120 degrees F (~38 degrees C) mid day!
-Amanjena was our home away from home in Marrakech (more on that in another post), where we absolutely enjoyed air conditioned rooms and our private pool during the hottest hours each day.
+Amanjena was our home away from home in Marrakech (more on our Aman experience in this post), where we absolutely enjoyed air conditioned rooms and our private pool during the hottest hours each day.
 I wish we could have had more time to explore this incredible and vibrant city, but we will absolutely be back.
 Please continue on to see more photos and details of the places and sights we toured during our time in Marrakech.

 The activity I was most excited about for our time in Marrakech was a morning tour of the medina with a guide arranged by our hotel.
 We spent several hours walking through the medina with our guide and our first stop was Medersa Ben Youssef, a UNESCO world heritage site that was built in the 14th century and was once the largest Islamic school in Africa.
 We learned that children would spend many years memorizing the Quran in order to be granted entry to this school where they would continue their studies toward careers as scholars or judges.
 The school was closed in 1960, restored, and reopened as a historical site in 1982.
 We were able to walk around and into the students' rooms upstairs and learned that there was some friendly competition among the students to earn the "best" rooms overlooking the courtyard and pool that you see in the above photo and also the first photo below.
 Other rooms perhaps had a view of the street or none at all.
 We really enjoyed walking through the Medersa Ben Youssef and I think it was well worth the 50 moroccan dirham (~$5 USD) entry fee.